webplatform/docs-wpd/Architecture/index.md

 === Notes ===
 * Should attributes in the same language that apply to different elements with different values for each have a different page, or should there be an aggregate page with multiple sections?

+==Suggested Title (Naming) Convention for Article Types (Dave Gash)== For clarity in both creating and reading, article types should be consistently titled, each according to its content's primary information type.
+Most content can be assigned one of three information types: task, concept, or reference.
+Each article type should use a consistent titling scheme so that the author can accurately place it in the information hierarchy and so that the reader can infer its content type from the title.

+I suggest adopting the following title conventions for specific article types:
+*'''About''' for articles with concept, background, overview, and similar content **Examples: About Audio Types, About Flexbox, About Visibility *'''Gerunds''' for articles with tutorial, task, procedure, process, and similar content **Examples: "Using the <audio> Tag", "Drawing on the Canvas", "Calling the getLocation() Function" *'''Nouns''' and '''Noun phrases''' for articles with reference, syntactical, validity, and similar content **Examples: "<audio> Tag Attributes", "Valid .moveTo() Values", "Latitude and Longitude"

+Also, I suggest that such a convention, once agreed upon, be added to the Manual of Style.

 ==Notes==
 * We want aggregated pages, where content from other related pages is transcluded into a single page ** ''''Example:'''' the page for an interface will contain all the transcluded information from the individual method and property pages